MayoCalc / Blog / Health

 What is a healthy BMI for a woman?

 A BMI of 18.5 to 24.9 is considered normal weight for women according to WHO standards.
-However, BMI does not account for body composition.
+However, BMI doesn't account for body composition.
 A woman with significant muscle mass may have a higher BMI while being perfectly healthy.
 Body fat percentage and waist circumference provide additional context.

 What is a healthy BMI for a man?